ooples/pine_script_docs/source/concepts/Time.rst

 Introduction
 ------------

-The native format for time values is the **Unix time in milliseconds**.
+The native format for time values in Pine is the **Unix time in milliseconds**.
 Unix time is the time elapsed since the **Unix Epoch on January 1st, 1970 at UTC**.
 See here for the `current Unix time in seconds <https://www.unixtimestamp.com/>`__ and here for more information on `Unix Time <https://en.wikipedia.org/wiki/Unix_time>`__.